 the exception is eligibility for FSA continuation through COBRA

-Can I enroll in both an HSA and an FSA?
+Can I enroll in both a HSA and a FSA?

 Unfortunately, no, you cannot unless your employer provides a “Limited Purpose” FSA to be used only for vision care and dental expenses.